Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 Read all day to keep my mind off the morrow.
 Am even more

-exited than yesterday.
+excited than yesterday.
 The coast came into view during the

-morning and we rounded Cape Otway in the early afternoon.
+morning and we rounded Cape Otway in the early afternoon,

-Attended a picture show at night.
+attended a picture show at night.
 Entered the heads about

 2000 hrs.
 It is impossible to describe adequately the effect of